Enabling corporate design elements in R

 Additional color palettes

 As the number of color palettes has been growing beyond the scope of this package, the color palettes from other institutions are now being collected in a separate R package unicol.
-Installing unicol (from GitHub) currently provides access to a diverse range of over 200 color palettes.

 Call for contributions

-We are still expanding the range of color palettes from other institutions in a dedicated R package unicol.
+We are expanding the range of color palettes from other institutions in a dedicated R package unicol.

 Collecting color palettes